PhillipAC/scavanger_hunt/README.md

 * Teams
 * Locations
 * Collections (A connection between teams and locations)
+* Give locations unique random id for urls instead of index number
+* Use the unique random id as "password" with the index id to make connection

 ##Tech Stuff
 * Admins should create teams and give them a name